TechOgede/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Script 11-directories counts the number of dirs and subdirs in the cwd Script 12-newest_files displays the 10 newest files Script 13-unique takes a list of words and prints out only the unique words Script 14-countthatword counts the occurence of 'bin' in /etc/passwd
+Script 11-directories counts the number of dirs and subdirs in the cwd Script 12-newest_files displays the 10 newest files Script 13-unique takes a list of words and prints out only the unique words Script 14-findthatword displays lines containing the word 'root' in /etc/passwd Script 15-countthatword counts the occurence of 'bin' in /etc/passwd Script 15